 Some reports of discoloration in the larger hostess set pieces.

 Serrated knives can cut through steak.
 Includes a hostess set and 12 place settings.
+Made with 18/10 stainless steel that is dishwasher-safe.
+Maintains a long-lasting luster that makes the flatware look brand new.

 This European-sized flatware set may require an extra-large storage tray.